StackStorm/st2docs/docs/source/troubleshooting/submit_debug_info.rst

     st2-submit-debug-info --config <path to config file>

-    This will submit the following information to BRocade: logs, configs, content, system_info, shell_commands Are you sure you want to proceed? [y/n] y 2016-01-19 06:12:18,587  INFO - Collecting files...
+    This will submit the following information to Brocade: logs, configs, content, system_info, shell_commands Are you sure you want to proceed? [y/n] y 2016-01-19 06:12:18,587  INFO - Collecting files...
     2016-01-19 06:12:19,602  INFO - Creating tarball...